arjunsv/osrs-market-analytics/README.md

-OSRS Market Analytics and Price Prediction
+#OSRS Market Analytics and Price Prediction
 ===================

-A page/tool for visualizing real time prices and quantities of tradeable items in the game Old School Runescape.
+A tool for visualizing real time prices and quantities of tradeable items in the game Old School Runescape.
 In this popular online video game, there is a central exchange for items that players use to trade eachother.
 This active and dynamic data set is an interesting analog for real life markets and prices.

 I plan to use machine learning and other data interpretations in order to predict price increases and drops.

-Part I: Real Time Data Visualization
+#Real Time Data Visualization
 -------------

 ### Video Demo